tscmacdonald/bfg-fleetlists/_site/_units/dauntless.md

     id: prow-lance-30-3
 notes:
   |
+    Improved thrusters: +D6cm on *All Ahead Full* orders.
 May exchange prow lance battery for S6 prow torpedoes at no cost.
 ---